jasonfharris/banksync/README.md

 ## Purpose

-The banksync command line tool allows the easy operation of git commands across a "bank" or "collection" or repositories.
-It allows synchronization to historic configurations across the bank of repos.
+`banksync` is a command line tool that simplifies the use of git commands across a "bank" or "collection" of repositories.
+It enables synchronization of historical configurations throughout the bank of repos.

 ## Installation